walles/test-status/README.md

 View the status of your projects test suite in the status bar of Atom.

+**Please note:** I am no longer using Atom, this means I won't be actively maintaining this project.
+I will still accept pull requests for bug fixes and such.

 ## Installation

   * Install `test-status` in the **Packages** section in the preferences